 Many cities also have their own paid sick leave laws, which is why it’s best to consult your employment lawyer to find out the correct regulations.

 Depending on state and local legislation, workers may not be covered by paid sick leave laws for any number of reasons.
 For example, independent contractors, work-study students, real estate agents, and agricultural workers may not be eligible for paid leave benefits in certain states.
-Employees and employers should check local and state guidelines.
+Employees and employers should check local and state guidelines as each state has their own requirements.

 Employers may provide employees with paid sick leave plans more generous than those required by state or local law.
 In certain industries, employers use leave plans to attract talented workers and keep their workplace healthy.
 Unfortunately, this coverage is usually limited to higher wage-earners.
 A survey from the Bureau of Labor Statistics (BLS) shows while 92% of top earners have access to sick leave, among the lowest earners, only 31% have sick leave.